TECHNOLOGIES & SOCIETIES LIVE AND DIE ACCORDING TO THE PRINCIPLES WHICH RULE THEM.

-Abstract: TASMANIAN & GREENLAND DEGENERACIES, ATHENIAN & EUROPEAN SUPREMACIES WERE FIRST ABOUT THE MENTAL PRINCIPLES GUIDING THOSE SOCIETIES.
+Abstract: TASMANIAN & GREENLAND DEGENERACIES, ATHENIAN & EUROPEAN SUPREMACIES, WERE FIRST ABOUT THE MENTAL PRINCIPLES GUIDING THOSE SOCIETIES.

 What is culture?
 What does culture really do?
 How does culture arise?
 How does culture relate to technology?
 What is superstition?
 Why superstition?
 How do they relate to collapse and supremacy?
 Are cultures driven by principles?
 Are some principles more fundamental than others?
 And, ultimately, what is the definition of man?
 A few of the notions broached therein.

 What drives a culture?
 A case in point is Tasmania.
 Tasmania is the paradigm of what some call the “TASMANIAN EFFECT”.
 It should be called the TASMANIAN DEVOLUTION (devolution is evolution in reverse).
 It is a very general effect.
 The West, as Rome declined, and the area controlled by Islam, as it also declined, have been affected at least by mysterious, somewhat similar degeneracies, and devolutions (in particular in the Late Roman empire, and then Islam, people were killed, on a genocidal scale, for religious reasons, which was a barbarity unimaginable during the heydays of the Roman empire; some Roman technologies, even for procuring food, also completely disappeared for 2,000 years).